Curriculum & Instruction, EdD

 Admission

 Interested applicants should start at the College of Education Graduate Programs website.
-In addition to the application, the applicant is required to submit the following information: a statement of purpose, updated resume, official transcripts from all colleges attended, and three letters of recommendation.
+In addition to the application, the applicant is required to submit the following information: a statement of purpose, an updated resume, official transcripts from all colleges attended, and three letters of recommendation.
 A scholarly writing sample in English (e.g., a master's thesis, article, or academic paper) is required for application to a doctoral program.
-Note: The master's degree with teacher licensure program only admits students for the fall term.

 Faculty Research Interests